yhunter-ru/yamaps/trunk/readme.txt

 == Changelog ==

+= 0.5.5 =
+* Fixed: Bugfix.

 = 0.5.4 =
-* New: Links-helpers for adding controls on the settings page.
+* New: Links-helper for adding controls on the settings page.
 * New: Link to plugin page (It can be disabled in the plugin settings).
 * Fixed: Bugfix.